Understanding Benadryl® for Cats

 While Benadryl is formulated for humans and it’s not FDA-approved for pets, veterinarians recommend it for cats under certain circumstances.

-Veterinarians may recommend Benadryl when cats are dealing with allergies, motion sickness, sleep problems, or easing symptoms of anxiety in some cases
+Veterinarians may recommend Benadryl when cats are dealing with allergies, motion sickness, sleep problems, or easing symptoms of anxiety in some cases.

 Benadryl to a cat isn’t as straightforward as it is for humans.
 A cat has unique biology with its own specific needs, and what works for us doesn’t always work for it.
-That’s why it’s crucial to understand how Benadryl works and when it’s safe to use it for your feline friend.

 Can Benadryl help cat allergies?